Reviews

 UnKibble dry food (Photo: Life With Klee Kai)

 Let’s get right down to business.
-Who do we recommend in this comparison dog food review?
-Well, if I had to decide between UnKibble or Open Farm for my Alaskan Klee Kai, I’d go for UnKibble.
+Who do we recommend?
+Well, if I had to decide between UnKibble or Open Farm for my dogs, I’d go for UnKibble.

 I really like that UnKibble uses limited-ingredient recipes containing fresh foods that pet owners will recognize.
 They offer a subscription service, so irrespective of your dog’s age, UnKibble has you and your furry friend covered.